Is your baby getting enough breastmilk?

 Signs of adequate intake during and after feedings:

-- Asymmetric latch or deep latch during feedings (to read up on latch, check out this post)
+- Asymmetric latch or deep latch during feedings (to read up on latch, check out this blog post)

 - Audible swallows